Here are three routes to interest-free money that won't be found in the 'loans' section of your bank!

 Here, we're going to highlight three good ways of getting interest-free cash.
 We'll also outline the pitfalls you need to watch out for – so your 'free' money doesn't drag you deeper into the financial mire.

-By the way, if you've been hunting through the personal loans section, you won't have found these options.
+By the way, if you've been hunting through the personal loans section of your bank, you won't have found these options.
 In fact, providers don't label them as 'loans' at all!

 1) An interest-free overdraft

 Some current accounts have a 0% interest overdraft facility included in the package.

 How much can I borrow?
 It depends on the account you go for and your personal circumstances.

 Nationwide gives an example of £1,200 on its FlexDirect account, which charges no interest at all and no fees for the first 12 months.

 The Santander 123 Current Account pays up to 3% cashback on certain household bills and up to 3% on in-credit balances between £3,000 and £20,000.

 To qualify for these perks you need to be able to deposit at least £500 a month, set up at least two direct debits and pay a £2 monthly account fee.
 You'll get an interest-free overdraft for four months (representative £1,200) so long as you use the bank's 'dedicated switching service' to transfer over your direct debits.

 With the Santander Everyday account, you can get the same interest-free overdraft of up to £1,200 for four months but you don’t have to pay the £2 monthly fee and you won’t earn cashback.